 All PDs should report the position of their capital adequacy in PDR III return (Annex C) on a quarterly basis.
-Apart from the Appendices I to V which are to be submitted along with PDR III, PDs should also take into consideration the criteria for use of internal model to measure market risk capital charge (as given in Annex D) along with the "Back Testing" mechanism (detailed in Annex E).
+Apart from the Appendices I to V which are to be submitted along with PDR III return, PDs should also take into consideration the criteria for use of internal model to measure market risk capital charge (Annex D) along with the "Back Testing" mechanism (Annex E).